vitalets/react-native-extended-stylesheet/README.md

 ### Percents
 Percent values are supported natively since React Native 0.43.
-Style properties that contain *only* percent value (e.g. `"80%"`) are passed as is to the native code.
-The only case when JavaScript calculation is applied by this library - operations with percent values, e.g. `"100% - 20"`.
+EStyleSheet passes them through to original StyleSheet except cases, when you use calculations with percents, e.g. `"100% - 20"`.
 Percents are calculated relative to **screen width/height** on application launch.
 ```js
 const styles = EStyleSheet.create({
   column: {